 Core Investment Companies are limited companies which hold equity shares, and also preference shares or debentures in other group companies.
 Very often these companies are primarily establishing as group businesses and they control the subsidiaries through holding majority shareholding.

-Core Investment Companies are not allowed to do trading of shares or debentures.
 In other words, a Core Investment Company (CIC) is essentially a company which holds the stake in the group companies without practically being involved in its trading.
-A core investment company is also defined by the Reserve Bank of India as Non-Banking Financial Company (CIC).
+A core investment company is also defined by the Reserve Bank of India as a Non-Banking Financial Company and therefore, needs NBFC registration.

 Classification of Core Investment Company/CIC